-I continue to have the good fortune of learning about flamenco from the maestro; Pablo Rodarte, and the pleasure of performing with his troupe; Dance España (S.M.)
+I continue to have the occasional good fortune of learning about flamenco from the maestro; Pablo Rodarte, and the pleasure of performing with his troupe; Dance España (S.M.)

 Pablo Rodarte is among the few American-born artists who can claim notoriety and respect in a culture not of his birth.
 For example, he is the only flamenco dancer not from Spain to be featured in the famous Spanish documentary series Rito y Geografía del Arte Flamenca.
 Trained in his youth in the disciplines of tap dance, classical ballet, and jazz, Mr. Rodarte at the age of 19 embarked on a career which would afford him artistic recognition throughout Europe, the Middle and Far East, Australia and finally the United States.
 For 24 years of his life Spain was a home, an institute of learning and a stage on which he excelled as an exponent of the Spanish dance.
 Because of his mastery of classical ballet and jazz, Spanish television, film and theater were quick to take advantage of his talent providing Mr. Rodarte a wide range of experience for his development as a performer and visual artist.